Home » Camisha Hollis, 34: Young Daughter Witnessed Mother’s Suspected Murder

 One thing that many of these missing cases proves is that the ones we love don’t always have our best interests in mind.
-Too often women enter into relationships believing that their partners will stand by them, love them, and protect them, not knowing the person that they’ve opened their hearts to are the very predators they need protection from.
+Too often, women enter into relationships believing that their partners will stand by them, love them, and protect them, not knowing the person that they’ve opened their hearts to are the very predators they need protection from.
+Such was the case with Camisha Hollis.

-Omaha, Nebraska police were alerted in April 2018 after Martha Hollis found her three grandchildren — 10, eight, and six-years-old — home alone.
-Martha was visiting her daughter, 34-year-old Camisha Hollis, and her daughter’s live-in boyfriend of 18 years, 36-year-old Marvin Young.
+Omaha, Nebraska police were alerted in April 2018 after Martha Hollis found her three grandchildren — 10, eight, and six years old — home alone.
+Martha was visiting her daughter, 34-year-old Camisha Hollis, and her daughter’s longtime live-in boyfriend, 36-year-old Marvin Young.
 It was a place that Martha claimed to have avoided because of the negative energy she felt there.
-When Martha arrived at the home and saw that the three young girls were without supervision, she asked them where their parents were.
+When Martha arrived at the residence and saw that the three young girls were without supervision, she asked them where their parents were.
 She wasn’t prepared for the answer.

-Although the child did see her coward of a father repeatedly striking her mother, what happened to Camisha next remains a mystery.
-The two disappeared from the house and the girls were left to fend for themselves.
-The kids woke up around 8:00 a.m. the following day.
+Although the child did see her father repeatedly striking her mother, what happened to Camisha Hollis next remains a mystery.
+The couple disappeared from the house and the girls were left to fend for themselves.
+The kids reportedly woke up around 8:00 a.m. the following day.
 Martha arrived sometime that morning and called the police who, following a quick search of the home, found blood and two spent shell casings.
 They also recovered a bottle of Sleep Time, a sleeping aid that is presumed to be what Young fed his children.
-The instructions clearly state that the medicine shouldn’t be given to anyone under the age of 12.
+The warning label clearly stated that the medicine shouldn’t be given to anyone under the age of 12.

 “There’s no way she would’ve left her three kids alone,” Martha told 6 News.
 “In my head, I’m thinking he played a major role in Camisha’s disappearance.”